 - Annual leave allowance will continue to be earned.
 If you cross the end of the ‘holiday year’ arrangements should be made to pay you for outstanding holiday you have accrued

 - Sick pay allowance will continue to grow if it is pro-rata based on length of service.

 Career Break Defined

 A career break however, is exactly what the name suggest – a ‘break’ in your career.
-The reality of this situation is that it is not alot different to resigning your post.
+The reality of this situation is that it is not alot different to resigning your position.
 The company may keep you with a live employee number, rather than process you completely as a leaver, however when you return everything relating to length of service will be completely reset.
-Other than the skills you built up before the career break, everything about your career is likely to be reset.
+Other than the skills you built up before the career break, everything about your career is likely to be put back to day one.

 I have to stress though, the above is not a universal take on the difference between the two terms.
 You just need to take one look at the Wikipedia entry on career breaks to see there are a number of different explanations for what these terms mean.